Today we’re going to show you what to expect during JP Morgan interviews, and what you should do to prepare.

 What makes JP Morgan different from other banks and the financial industry as a whole?

 What's the biggest threat to J.P.
 Morgan?

-How would you compare this company and that company?
+How would you compare X company with Y company (e.g. GE and GM)?

 What interests you about IPO's?

 - How many coins would fit in this room?

 - How many cigarettes are sold in the US each year?

 Technical questions help your interviewers evaluate whether you have the knowledge and skills to perform on-the-job tasks.

 These technical questions can be split into two main categories:

 Valuation questions at JP Morgan focus on your ability to calculate the value of a business and your familiarity with DCFs, whereas accounting questions focus on your knowledge of financial statements and accounting principles.
 Valuation questions tend to be asked more frequently, but you should prepare for both.